mtumilowicz/kubernetes-workshop/README.md

                 * maxUnavailable
                     * how many Pods can be unavailable
                         * more Pods can be replaced at once
                     * tradeoff: higher the value => faster rollout but temporarily reducing the number of ready Pods
-                    * rollout could coincide with another event that lowers availability
+                    * rollout could happen with another event that lowers availability
                         * example: node failure
         * Recreate
             * terminates all existing Pods before creating new ones
             * use case: applications that cannot tolerate having multiple versions running simultaneously
             * cons: downtime
-    * technically, a deployment in Kubernetes is made of resources: Pods + Replica-Set
-        * manages a ReplicaSet, which in turn manages the Pods
+    * example
         ```
         spec:
-              replicas: 1
+          replicas: 3
-              selector:
-                matchLabels:
+          selector: Number of Pod replicas (ReplicaSet)
+            matchLabels: // Selector for matching Pods
-                  app: customerinfo-app
+              app: nginx
-            ```
-        * Pod object template is referred as the PodSpec
-            ```
-            spec:
-              ...
-              template:
+          template: // Pod template (defines how Pods should be created)
             metadata:
-                  labels:
+              labels: // Pod label (used by ReplicaSet)
-                    app: customerinfo-app
+                app: nginx
-                spec:
+            spec: // Pod specification
               containers:
-                    - name: customerinfo-app
+              - name: nginx
-                      image: customerinfo-app:0.0.1-SNAPSHOT
+                image: nginx:1.21
+                ports:
+                - containerPort: 80
         ```
 * ReplicaSet
+    * should no be used directly
         * Deployments should be first choice for defining applications
-        * don't use ReplicaSets directly
     * constantly runs a control loop: #(objects it owns) == #(replicas it should have)
 * Job, CronJob
     * use case: batch processing, periodic tasks